Los Angeles Sexual Abuse Attorney

 - Talk to a counseling center.
 Facing what happened may be a lifelong battle.
 You do not have to go through it alone.
 There are trained professionals available to talk to you about your experience, trauma and feelings.
 Call a sexual abuse counselor, mental health provider or the National Sexual Assault Hotline (1-800-656-4673).
 Professional help can allow you to learn healthy coping mechanisms and heal.

 - Contact a sexual abuse attorney.
-Once you have tended to your physical, emotional and mental well-being, reach out to a sexual abuse attorney in Los Angeles for advice about taking legal action.
+Once you have tended to your physical, emotional and mental well-being, reach out to a sexual abuse attorney in Los Angeles for a free consultation and advice about taking legal action.
 It may not be enough to hold your abuser criminally liable.
 He or she may also be civilly liable, meaning you will be eligible for financial compensation.
-A civil claim could give you the money you need to pay for counseling and finally move forward.
+A civil lawsuit could give you the money you need to pay for counseling and finally move forward.

 Struggling with what to do after experiencing sexual abuse or assault is normal.
 You may feel scared, traumatized or powerless as a survivor.
 Breaking your silence and using the right channels to report the perpetrator and seek justice, however, can give you your power back.
 Telling your story is an empowering way to obtain justice and help other survivors do the same.
 You are not alone in the fight against sexual abuse.
 Partner with friends, the authorities, medical providers, counselors and sexual abuse attorneys for effective long-term recovery.